IlyaSemenov/npm-package-starter/README.md

 gh repo create
 ```

 Note: if the repo already existed, make sure its main branch is `master` and not `main`.
-This is important for Travis CI and semantic-release.
+This is important for CI and semantic-release.

 ---